SofiaBacich/SofiaBacich/README.md

 ## Objectives

-My main objective is to achieve more work-related, technical and interdisciplinary experience, skills and knowledges.
+My main objective is to gain more work-related technical and interdisciplinary experience, skills and knowledge, especially on Software Development.

 ## Languages
 <p> English - Upper Intermediate </p>